dextermarkley/drupal-automation-demo/README.md

 --disable-rollback \
 --profile my_profile

 If all went well the stack will transition to "CREATION_COMPLETE".

 Navigate to ec2 and get the public IP of the web instance.
 Try to load it in your browser.
 Does it work?

+If you make developmental improvements create a new json by executing expand.

+./drupal-demo.rb expand > ../drupal-demo.json

 License and Authors
 -------------------